SirGamers/mmlc-extractor/README.md

 ## How to use
 * Make sure the latest version of Python 3 is installed at https://python.org.
-* Place one of the scripts in the same directory as the MMLC/DAC executable.
+* Place one of the scripts in the same directory as the MMLC executable.
   * **IMPORTANT:** Make sure that the game you extracting the ROMs from is fully updated.
   * For good measure, verify the integrity of the game via Steam.
 * Run the script (in most cases, you should be able to double-click it to run it).